Huawei unwanted: Asian shops shun phone trade-ins on Google suspension worries

 Carousell, Singapore’s most popular online marketplace, said the number of Huawei phone sales more than doubled the day the U.S. order was announced.

-Huawei smartphones had a 14 percent share of the Singapore market last year, according to research firm Canalys.
+Huawei smartphones had a 14% share of the Singapore market last year, according to research firm Canalys.

 Mobile phone retailers in the Philippines are also staying away from Huawei products.